November 3, 2006

 What's The Point of marriage?

-Marriage is about social relations, especially in the traditional world,
+Marriage is about social relations, especially in the

 pre-1850.

-The great variation in forms of marriage point to the fact that marriage
+The great variation in forms of marriage point to the fact

-is really less about a relationship between two people who love each other
+is really less about a relationship between two people who love each

-than it is about alliances and inheritance between two groups of people.
+than it is about alliances and inheritance between two groups of

 Marriage is about rights to children.